AdobeDocs/campaign.en/help/v8/dev/datamodel.md

 ---
 # Get started with Campaign data model{#gs-ac-datamodel}

 Adobe Campaign comes with a pre-defined data model.
 This section gives some details on the built-in tables of the Adobe Campaign data model and their interaction.

-To access the description of each table, go to Admin > Configuration > Data schemas, select a resource from the list and click the **Documentation** tab.

 Adobe Campaign relies on a Cloud database containing tables that are linked together.

-The following diagram shows the joins between the main business tables of the Adobe Campaign data model with the main fields for each.
+The basic structure of the Adobe Campaign data model can be described as follows:

-ADD DIAGRAM
+* **Recipient table**: The data model relies on a main table which is by default the Recipient table (xxl:nmsRecipientXl)).
+This table enables to store all the marketing profiles.

+    For more on the Recipient table, see [this section](#ootb-profiles).

+* **Delivery table**: The data model also includes a part dedicated to store all the marketing activities.
+Usually it is the Delivery table (NmsDelivery).
+Each record in this table represents a delivery action or a delivery template.
+It contains all the necessary parameters for performing deliveries such as target, content, etc.

+* **Logs tables**: These tables enable to temporarily store all the logs associated with the execution of the campaigns.

+    Delivery logs are all messages sent to recipients or devices across all channels.
+The main Delivery logs table (NmsBroadLog) contains the delivery logs for all recipients.
+    The main Tracking logs table (NmsTrackingLog) stores the tracking logs for all recipients.
+The tracking logs refer to reactions of recipients, such as email openings and clicks.
+Each reaction corresponds to a tracking log.
+    Delivery logs and tracking logs are deleted after a certain period, which is specified in Adobe Campaign and can be modified.
+Therefore, it is highly recommended to export the logs on a regular basis.

+* **Technical tables**: Gather technical data used for the applicative process, including operators and user rights (NmsGroup), folders (XtkFolder).

+>[!NOTE]
+>
+>To access the description of each table, go to Admin > Configuration > Data schemas, select a resource from the list and click the **Documentation** tab.

+When starting with Adobe Campaign, you need to assess the default data model to check which table is the best suited to store your marketing data.

+You can use the default Recipient table with the out-of-the-box fields, such as described in [this section](#ootb-profiles).
+If needed, you can extend it with two mechanisms:

+* Extend an existing table with new fields.
+For example, you can add a new “Loyalty” field to the Recipient table.
+* Create a new table, for example a “Purchase” table listing all the purchases made by each profile of the database, and link it to the Recipient table.
+[Learn more](custom-recipient.md).

+For more on configuring extension schemas to extend the conceptual data model, refer to Campaign Classic documentation

 ## Built-in profile table {#ootb-profiles}